The income tax rules for an exercise of non-qualified stock options are relatively straightforward.

-The cost basis is equal to the exercise price, multiplied by the number of shares exercised.
+The cost basis, generally speaking, is equal to the exercise price, multiplied by the number of shares exercised.
 In our example above, the cost basis is equal to 2,000 shares times $50/share, or $100,000.

 Taxation Upon Final Sale of Non-Qualified Stock Options

 When you exercise your non-qualified stock options, you go from having a right to shares of company stock to being an owner of company stock.
-As an owner of the stock, you can sell your shares immediately or hold them indefinitely, subject to other rules or regulations such as blackout periods.
-You may want to consider how concentrated equity fits into your financial plan before you make that move.
+As an owner of the stock, you can sell your shares immediately or hold them indefinitely.
+You may want to consider how concentrated equity fits into your financial plan before you make a move.

 The period for which you retain ownership, and the value of the shares dictate how they will be taxed.

-Stock shares are subject to capital asset tax rates.
-Short term capital assets (assets that are held for less than one year) are taxed as ordinary income and long term capital gains (assets that are held for one year or greater) are taxes at long term capital gains rates.
-Generally speaking, long term capital gains rates the preferred rates.
+Stock shares acquired from an exercise and hold of non-qualified stock options are subject to capital asset tax rates.
+Short-term capital assets (assets that are held for less than one year) are taxed as ordinary income and long-term capital gains (assets that are held for one year or greater) are taxed at long-term capital gains rates.
+Generally speaking, long-term capital gains rates are lower and preferred over short-term capital gains rates.

-In our example, the total tax paid for on a short-term capital gain is $16,500.
+In our example, the total tax paid on a short-term capital gain is $16,500.
 But long term capital gain taxes are only $7,500.
-Long term capital gains offers a more favorable rate, considering it creates a tax bill that is over 50% lower.
+Long-term capital gains offer a more favorable rate, considering it creates a tax bill that is over 50% lower.

 Planning for Non-Qualified Stock Options